-These categories cover a wide range of products targeting chronic diseases ranging from cancer through to osteoarthritis, neurodegenerative diseases and hereditary eye disorders.
-A large number of these product use viruses as a delivery mechanism to insert genetic material into cells and engineer them to have a therapeutic effect.
-For example, chimeric antigen receptor T-cell (CAR-T) immunotherapies which are used to treat various forms of cancer.
+These categories cover a wide range of products targeting chronic diseases ranging from cancer to osteoarthritis, neurodegenerative diseases, and hereditary eye disorders.
+A large number of these products use viruses as a delivery mechanism to insert genetic material into cells and engineer them to have a therapeutic effect.
+For example, chimeric antigen receptor T-cell (CAR-T) immunotherapies are used to treat various forms of cancer.
 These autologous somatic cell products take T-cells from a patient and use a virus to deliver the genetic instructions to make an engineered cell surface receptor that can identify certain cancer cells and trigger an immune response to kill them.
-This is an exciting way to treat disease and in the past year alone two products (Kymriah for Novartis and Yescarta from Kite-Gillead) have received market authorisation from the FDA in America to treat forms of leukaemia and many others are in late stage clinical development.
+This is an exciting way to treat disease and in the past year alone two products (Kymriah for Novartis and Yescarta from Kite-Gillead) have received market authorization from the FDA in America to treat forms of leukemia and many others are in late-stage clinical development.

 What’s the role of the Cell and Gene Therapy Catapult in this fast-growing area?

 The Cell and Gene Therapy Catapult was established just over 5 years ago with the core purpose of building a world-leading cell and gene therapy sector in the UK.
-Our mission is to drive the growth of the industry by helping cell and gene therapy organisations translate early stage research into commercially viable and investable therapies.
+Our mission is to drive the growth of the industry by helping cell and gene therapy organizations translate early-stage research into commercially viable and investable therapies.

 Growth within the UK cell and gene therapy industry over the past five years has been incredible.
 A recent industry report by the Alliance for Regenerative Medicine (ARM) showed that the UK has nearly twice as many cell and gene therapy companies as any other country within the EU and has as many companies as Germany and France combined.
 Furthermore, about 30% of all European clinical trials are conducted in the UK.
 Market analysis performed by the Cell and Gene Therapy Catapult also shows that there has been a doubling in the number of jobs in the sector over the last five years and about £1.3 billion has been invested into the field during this time.

 Despite any potential uncertainty that may be caused by factors such as Brexit, we are not really seeing companies being put off coming to the UK.
 I think when looking at the Kite Pharma decision to set up their EU operations in Amsterdam you have to consider the bigger picture.
-Kite already had a collaboration with the Netherlands Cancer Institute (NKI) with exclusive options to licence T-cell receptor gene sequences developed by NKI to target solid tumours.
+Kite already had a collaboration with the Netherlands Cancer Institute (NKI) with exclusive options to license T-cell receptor gene sequences developed by NKI to target solid tumors.
 Therefore, links to the Netherlands were already well established.
 There are great opportunities for companies to expand in the UK.
-We have recently completed the building of a state of the art cell and gene therapy manufacturing centre in Stevenage and already four companies have moved in to use it as a base for product manufacture.
+We have recently completed the building of a state-of-the-art cell and gene therapy manufacturing center in Stevenage and already four companies have moved in to use it as a base for product manufacture.
 We are now in the process of more than doubling the GMP space in this facility which will provide companies with the infrastructure they need to expand and establish their manufacturing capability in the UK.

 Thinking about what has made the UK competitive, it is a combination of factors.

-- The regulatory environment is very favourable and the MHRA provides opportunities for early interactions to support cell and gene therapy developers
+- The regulatory environment is very favorable and the MHRA provides opportunities for early interactions to support cell and gene therapy developers

 - Investment into the industry has also been really strong and we've seen several £100M plus deals over the last 12 months.

 - The scientific innovation within the UK is also excellent.
-We've got some of the best universities in the world and a number of them have established doctoral training centres specialising in advanced therapy production.
+We've got some of the best universities in the world and a number of them have established doctoral training centers specializing in advanced therapy production.
 This is providing both the highly skilled scientists to drive the industry and the innovations that are seeding the pipelines of new and established companies.

 Do you think we should be writing off small molecules and biologics?

-No I don’t think that’s case, in fact cell and gene therapies are a third pillar of the healthcare system alongside small molecule drugs and biologics.
-It’s great that we are starting to see a larger number cell and gene therapies gaining market authorisation, but in most cases, they are targeting specific cohorts of patients.
-For example, Kymriah which received market authorisation in 2017 is for the treatment of patients up to 25 years old who have relapsed or refractory forms of B-cell precursor acute lymphoblastic leukaemia.
+No, I don’t think that’s the case.
+In fact, cell and gene therapies are a third pillar of the healthcare system alongside small molecule drugs and biologics.
+It’s great that we are starting to see a larger number cell and gene therapies gaining market authorization, but in most cases, they are targeting specific cohorts of patients.
+For example, Kymriah which received market authorization in 2017 is for the treatment of patients up to 25 years old who have relapsed or refractory forms of B-cell precursor acute lymphoblastic leukemia.
 This patient population is expected to be a few hundred per year in America.
-Another example is Strimvelis which received market authorisation from the EMA in 2016.
-This therapy replaces a faulty gene which causes a disease called Adenosine Deaminase Severe Combined Immunodeficiency (ADA-SCID).
-This is a terrible but rare disease which occurs in around 15 people per year in Europe.
+Another example is Strimvelis which received market authorization from the EMA in 2016.
+This therapy replaces a faulty gene that causes a disease called Adenosine Deaminase Severe Combined Immunodeficiency (ADA-SCID).
+This is a terrible but rare disease that occurs in around 15 people per year in Europe.